- Download our Singapore Schools Guide

 Central Region

 The central area is situated, perhaps somewhat misleadingly, towards the south of the island.
-This large area includes the main business district as well as several popular residential areas, such as Bukit Timah and Bukit Merah.
+This large area includes the main business district as well as several popular residential areas, such as Bukit Timah, Bukit Merah and Orchard.
 It provides easy access to some of Singapore's best spots for shopping, entertainment and eating out.

 Housing is predominantly found in high-rise condos and apartments – often fully furnished and serviced – that tend to come with shared amenities, such as pools and gyms.
-Pricing varies from reasonable to astronomical, leaning more towards the latter as this is generally considered to be the most expensive area in Singapore.
+Pricing varies from reasonable to astronomical, leaning more towards the latter, as this is generally considered to be the priciest area in Singapore.

-Families will have plenty of choice when it comes to international schools in this area.
+Families will have plenty of choices when it comes to international schools in this area.
 Options include ISS International School, Swiss School in Singapore, Tanglin Trust School, and UWC South East Asia.

-Although the Central Region affords a cosmopolitan lifestyle and great access to almost everything, it's significantly more costly than accommodation found outside the hub, and high noise levels from traffic and ongoing construction work can also have an impact on quality of life.
+Although the Central Region affords a cosmopolitan lifestyle and great access to almost everything, it's significantly more costly than accommodation found outside the hub.
+High noise levels from traffic and ongoing construction work can also have an impact on quality of life, although there are some areas within the Central region that are leafy and quiet.

 North Region

-Although the north is considered to be "far" from the city, in truth it's only about 15 miles (25km) and is easily accessed by car, MRT or bus.
-Expats will be able to see Malaysia from the Woodlands district in this part of Singapore, and there is a causeway bridge that connects the two countries.
+Although the north is considered to be “far” from the city, in truth it's only about 15 miles (25km) and is easily accessed by car, MRT or bus.
+Expats can see Malaysia from the Woodlands district in this part of Singapore, and there is a causeway bridge that connects the two countries.
 The area is lush with greenery and features golf courses, plant nurseries and reservoirs.

 East Region